lgommans/PhpZipStream/README.md

 Output a zip file as a stream of data, without keeping the whole zip file in memory or writing it temporarily to disk.

-It is very small and simple but also very fast, lightweight and easy to use.
+It is very small and simple; but also very fast, lightweight, and easy to use.

 	require('zipstream.php');

 	$z = new Zipstream();